Logie Awards of 1972

 The 14th Annual TV Week Logie Awards were presented on Friday 18 February 1972 at the Southern Cross Hotel in Melbourne.
-The awards were broadcast live on the Nine Network in Sydney, Brisbane and Adelaide and broadcast later elsewhere.
+The awards were broadcast live on the Nine Network in Sydney, Brisbane, and Adelaide and broadcast later elsewhere.
 Bert Newton from the Nine Network was the Master of Ceremonies.
 The awards featured appearances by Rock Hudson and Roger Moore.
 Juliet Mills, Kenneth Connor and Robert Reed were also present.

-The Gold Logie was won by Gerard Kennedy for his lead role on Division 4 and he also won best actor with Pat Smith winning the best actress award for her role in the same series.
-Division 4 also won best Australian drama.
+The Gold Logie was won by Gerard Kennedy for his lead role in Division 4 and he also won best actor with Pat Smith winning the best actress award for her role in the same series.
+Division 4 also won the best Australian drama.
 This article lists the winners of Logie Awards (Australian television) for 1971: